Chalker Injury Law

 - Call law enforcement.
 Failure to report your accident can be detrimental to your claim.

-- When police arrive on the scene, notify them of any aches, pains and injuries you are experiencing so they can include it in their police report.
+- When the police arrive on the scene, notify them of any aches, pains, and injuries you are experiencing so they can include it in their police report.

 - Request a copy of the police report.
 Within a couple of days of the accident, you can

-pick up a copy at a police, sheriff’s, or Georgia State Patrol office.
+pick up a copy at police, sheriff’s, or Georgia State Patrol office.

-- Gather contact information of the other driver, passengers and any witnesses.
+- Gather contact information from the other driver, passengers, and any witnesses.

 - Obtain the driver’s insurance information